The Bachelor of Social Work (BSW) comprises of 120 credit hours. Courses are offered in an 8 week session blended FASTRACK Saturday morning format.

 November 1st is the deadline for seniors to complete the online application to “opt-in” to the 5-year option to pursue the MSW.

-Students can find application information at this link.
 Students pursuing this option must complete a request for the required second-level fieldwork placement by January 1st of their senior year at this link.

 Course descriptions are available on LOCUS